k2view-academy/K2View-Academy/articles/09_translations/04_using_translations_in_fabric.md

        * Translation **Output** fields can be connected either to the **Target Object,** other Fabric objects or attached to the **map** like functions or lookups.

-## How do I use a Translation in a Java File in Fabric?
+## How Do I Use a Translation in a Java File in Fabric?

 Translations can be used in any [Project functions](/articles/07_table_population/08_project_functions.md) defined in Fabric.
 * Translations used in an LU function can be defined either on an LU level or on a Shared Objects level.